Semrush helps you:

 Blog Posts

-Here’s a template you can use to create blog posts that drive traffic and email subscribers.
+Here’s a template you can use to create blog posts that drive traffic and email subscribers:

 Blog Post Template

-Let’s break it all down.
+Let’s break it all down:

-Headline = Insanely Specific
+Make Your Headline Insanely Specific

 Let your reader know exactly what they’re going to learn.
-More specific=more clicks.
+More specific = more clicks.

 Here’s an example from one of my posts:

-Keep your intro to less than 8 sentences.
+Keep your intro to eight sentences max.

-Intro = Proof and Preview
+Use the Proof and Preview System

 For example: